-Provision 1996 1997 1998 1999 2000 2003 19.
+Provision 1997 1998 1999 2000 2001 2004 19.
 Deduction for Self-Employed Persons' Health and Long Term Care Insurance Self-employed taxpayers may deduct the entire cost of health insurance and long term care premiums they provide for themselves and their families.
 The deduction is not allowed for any month in which the taxpayer or spouse is eligible to participate in an employer's health insurance plan.
-15.3 15.7 20.0 23.3 26.3 58.6 20.
-Exclusion of Employer-Provided Adoption Assistance Taxpayers may exclude up to \$5,000 (\$6,000 for special needs adoptees) qualified adoption expenses provided by their employers.
-0.2 2.4 2.5 2.3 2.4 9.1 21.
+15.7 20.0 23.3 26.3 32.6 85.7 20.
+Exclusion of Employer-Provided Adoption Assistance Taxpayers may exclude up to \$10,390 per child of qualified adoption expenses provided by their employers.
+2.4 2.5 2.3 2.4 2.9 11.9 21.
 Exclusion of Employer-Paid Premiums on Life Insurance, Accident Disability Insurance, and Accidental Death Insurance Plans Employer-paid life insurance premiums for coverage up to \$50,000 and premiums for accident disability and accidental death may be excluded from an employee's federal gross income.
-48.6 43.3 37.7 37.2 36.8 42.7 22.
+43.3 37.7 37.2 36.8 41.0 51.4 22.
 Exclusion of Interest on Life Insurance Policy and Annuity Cash Value Interest which is credited annually on the cash value of a life insurance policy or annuity contract is not included in the income of the policy holder or annuitant.
-273.6 260.0 269.8 260.8 274.5 383.0 23.
+260.0 269.8 260.8 274.5 324.4 490.1 23.
 Exclusion of Interest on Qualified New York State and Local Bonds Interest payments from qualified New York State and municipal bonds are excluded from the taxpayer's federal gross income.
-217.2 314.2 366.0 348.9 345.2 404.8 24.
+314.2 366.0 348.9 345.2 414.9 540.5 24.
 Expensing of Exploration and Development Costs of Oil and Gas Investors in oil and gas extraction enterprises may deduct from federal gross income exploration and development costs incurred during the taxable year.

-Provision 1996 1997 1998 1999 2000 2003 25.
+Provision 1997 1998 1999 2000 2001 2004 25.
 MACRS/ACRS Depreciation Depreciable property used in the ordinary course of trade or business, and which has been placed in service after 1980, may be depreciated at an accelerated rate over a prescribed period.
 The taxpayer may either claim the depreciation deduction using the ACRS method of depreciation, or elect to deduct all or a part of the cost of the property from federal gross income as an expense deduction.
-Modified ACRS applies to New York property placed in service after December 31, 1986.
-In addition, in lieu of regular depreciation, for certain property placed in service after September 10, 2001 and before September 11, 2004, taxpayers may deduct 30 percent of the cost of the qualifying property in the first year that it is placed in service.
-The subsequent depreciation schedule is then modified to reflect this first-year "bonus" depreciation.
-105.1 117.8 122.2 108.9 167.7 230.0 26.
+Modified ACRS applies to New York property placed in service after December 31, 1986, except that any "bonus depreciation" used for federal purposes does not apply for New York purposes for property placed in service on or after June 1, 2003, for tax years beginning on or after January 1, 2003.
+117.8 122.2 108.9 167.7 113.0 120.0 26.
 Amortization of Business Start-Up Costs A taxpayer may elect to amortize, over a period of at least 60 months, the investigatory and start-up expenses of a business in which the taxpayer actively participates.
-2.3 1.7 1.6 1.5 0.8 1.6 27.
+1.7 1.6 1.5 0.8 0.4 0.7 27.
 Capital Gains at Death Capital gains on property which is transferred at death by inheritance or otherwise is exempt from taxation, being excluded from the federal gross income of both the deceased and the recipient of the property.
-668.3 481.5 515.6 524.8 497.7 604.4 28.
+481.5 515.6 524.8 497.7 548.0 704.6 28.
 Farm Income Stabilization: Expensing of Capital Outlays Farmers are allowed to deduct certain capital outlays for the taxable year during which they are paid or incurred, instead of being apportioned over an extended period in the form of depreciation deductions.
-13.9 14.5 15.6 18.4 23.6 28.9
+14.5 15.6 18.4 23.6 26.1 34.2